daniel-flynn-github/Barclays-Team-Graduate-Allocation-App/README.md

 Feel free to contact any one of us via email for any questions, comments or concerns.

 ## License
-This project is under the open source MIT license
+This project is under the BSD 3-Clause License.
+Please see the LICENSE file for further information.

 ## Project status
 The project will be worked on until the 17th of March 2023, the code-freeze date for our project.
 After that, we will hand our project over to our customer and write a dissertation about our project.